-Factors such as the particular country you want to do business in, the sector which you are dealing in, the value and duration of your project, the kind of business you want to do and the people you engage to do your business will all be relevant.
+Factors such as the particular country you want to do business in, the sector in which you are dealing, the value and duration of your project, and the people you engage to do your business will all be relevant.

 There are simple practical steps you can take to assess and mitigate risks.
-These are mostly obvious, and are similar to (or even the same as) those you probably take anyway (for example, to make sure you can trust the people you work with).
+These are mostly obvious and are similar to (or even the same as) those you probably take anyway.
 For example, you might use simple internet searches to find out about the levels of corruption or bribery in the particular country you propose to do business in.
-You could consult UK diplomatic posts or UK Trade and Investment for advice.
-You could also consult business representative bodies here and in the relevant country for up to date local knowledge.
+You could consult UK diplomatic posts or UK Trade and Investment for advice, or consult business representative bodies in the relevant country for up-to-date local knowledge.